kirull1/videocloud/memory-bank/progress.md

 - Video upload and processing system is now fully implemented with real-time progress tracking
 - Video processing pipeline is now working with transcoding to different formats and qualities
 - Video player has been enhanced with adaptive streaming and quality selection
+- Channel page implementation has been standardized and cleaned up
 - Next focus should be on content organization and discovery features
 - Need to implement proper security measures for video content
 - Need to optimize infrastructure for video storage and delivery